-I had to paint really, really fast in this time-lapse demo to create animals in several different layers of watercolor paint.
+I had to paint really, really fast in this time-lapse video to create animals in several different layers of watercolor paint.
 I used only one technique throughout the entire video.
 Can you guess what it is?

 (I'll give you a hint, it's either a flat wash or a glaze.)